isaacnmm/pestpolicy-hugo2XX/content/posts/best-microphones-for-voice-acting/index.md

 The Sennheiser is a top-quality voice-acting microphone featuring highly sensitive sound pick-ups that are immune to humidity.
 It includes a constant articulation mechanism and instant feedback rejection, effectively concentrating sound waves to the receiver without hums.

 The microphones low inherent noise design incorporates a compact pressure gradient, enhancing directivity and improving frequency response for voice acting.
-Built with a tough matte finish and rugged framework, it ensures high operational reliability - including [voice acting](https://pestpolicy.com/best-microphones-for-voice-acting/).
-The low proximity effect pairs well with a fully floating balanced output, delivering high-quality sound.
+Built with a tough matte finish and rugged framework, it ensures high operational reliability - including [voice acting](https://pestpolicy.com/best-microphones-for-voice-acting/).The low proximity effect pairs well with a fully floating balanced output, delivering high-quality sound.

 It operates at a safe nominal impedance of 25 ohms and a terminating impedance of 800 ohms.